Wavefront Calibration#

 Testing allows the user to hone parameters for more ideal calibration, specifically:

-• interference_point, the point in the camera’s "ij" basis where interference takes place.
+• calibration_points, the point in the camera’s "ij" basis where interference takes place.

-• The interference_point should be far from sources of noise, especially the ordered diffraction peaks of the field which contain the vast majority of the optical power in the system.
+• The calibration_points should be far from sources of noise, especially the ordered diffraction peaks of the field which contain the vast majority of the optical power in the system.

-• Wavefront calibration works best in a region around the interference_point.
+• Wavefront calibration works best in a region around each of the calibration_points.
 The extent of this region depends on the parameters of the optical system and the nature of the aberrations.

 • field_point, the point in the camera’s "ij" basis where the field (power not in a superpixel) is deflected towards.

 • This is useful because it reduces the power in the 0th order.
-This should be chosen such that higher diffraction orders from the field are far away from the interference_point.
+This should be chosen such that higher diffraction orders from the field are far away from the calibration_points.

 • Camera exposure.